appveyor/AppRolla/readme.md

 ### Installing AppRolla

-Download [`AppRolla.psm1`](https://github.com/AppVeyor/AppRolla/blob/master/AppRolla.psm1) file.
-You can put this file just to the directory where you plan to have all your deployment scripts.
+Download [`AppRolla.psm1`](https://github.com/AppVeyor/AppRolla/blob/master/AppRolla.psm1) file to `deployment` directory inside your project repository folder.
 If you want to install AppRolla globally for your account create new `AppRolla` folder inside `$Home\Documents\WindowsPowerShell\Modules` and put `AppRolla.psm1` into it.

-Create a new "configuration" script named [`config.ps1`](https://github.com/AppVeyor/AppRolla/blob/master/config.ps1) where you describe your application and environments.
+Inside `deployment` directory create a new "configuration" script named [`config.ps1`](https://github.com/AppVeyor/AppRolla/blob/master/config.ps1) where you describe your application and environments.
 You can use this template for your own config:

 ```posh
 # import AppRoller module